Parliamentary.ai

 Groups Affected

-• Local authorities: They will have new duties and responsibilities.
+• Local authorities: Will have new duties to fulfill, potentially requiring increased resources.

-• NHS bodies: They will have new duties and responsibilities.
+• NHS bodies: Will have new duties to fulfill, potentially requiring increased resources.

 Full Text